nicktagliamonte/In-the-City/README.md

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.
-- Put a quest in the (room? game?
-NPC friend?).
+- Put a quest in the game.
-  - Decide what quests do to `gamestate`.
+  - Assign the quest to the player from a particular NPC's dialogue options.
+    - Build out dialogue options for NPC quest giver within test environment.
+    - Deserialize quest when that option is selected
+    - DialogueOption will need a method to handle quest initialization
+  - Add a check in gameEngine to see if the last turn caused a quest objective to be completed.
+  - Add a puzzle state to gamestate, launch on interaction with a puzzle.
+  - Make sure the reward system works
-    - Probably it will have to change the region (major quests at least) once complete.
+    - For major quests, add method stub to change game region
-  - Decide whether quests come from Java or JSON.
-  - Include a puzzle
+  - Update the menu 'quest' option to output completed quests and active quests with known steps.
+- Put a second region in the game and include methods to deserialize that region and initialize it.
+- Add a dex check system to room transition, to create a barrier to entry for some rooms only accessable to high dex classes.
 - Add sleep function(s), probably many of them, before printing to the console so that messages don't appear many at once but instead prit one-at-a-time.
   - format output for readability in general.
 - Update the inventory function.